-- Download it as an MP3 by right clicking here and choose as “save as”
+- Download as an MP3 by right clicking Part 1 and Part 2 choosing “save as”

 Do you enjoy this podcast?
 If so, please leave your comment below and share the podcast with your family and friends.
 Your support will keep me on track and bring many other unsung heroes to this podcast.